Kumamoto Stories: Plot

 1500 years ago, samurai invaders attack a village along the Kikuchi River near a cave in the east side of the country named Tsuiketsu where the people gather in the tenth month to receive the god Tsui.
 The invaders kill everyone except a little girl hiding in the cave who uses her mother's magic necklace to summon the dragon god to defeat them.

 Twenty years later, more samurai invaders from the Mikado invade the country.
 The girl's husband gives his life fighting the samurai to protect her while standing before the cave.
-Facing this new threat, she sacrifices herself and save the country by stabbing herself while wearing the necklace.
+Facing this new threat, she sacrifices herself and saves the country by stabbing herself while wearing the necklace.
 The dragon god Tsui arrives and sheds tears of sorrow for the fallen couple, transforming them into balls of light living in the hearts of the people to this day.